johangithub/AFMAN11-217v1/chp15.md

 15.1.4.
 Finding Current Information and Procedures.
 Changes to ICAO standard procedures can be numerous and may even vary from airfield to airfield within a country.
 FLIP Area Planning (AP) generally contains a comprehensive consolidation of procedural requirements, but a thorough review of all applicable preflight planning sources is essential to ensuring compliance with ICAO, host nation, and USAF requirements.
 Other preflight planning sources include, but are not limited to: NOTAMS, the ASRR, Specific Theatre Information Files (STIF), and MAJCOM/Unit Flight Crew Information File (FCIF).

 15.1.5.
 Terminal IAPs.
 There are many different kinds of approaches published in the DoD FLIP books for regions outside the United States.
 You may find approaches designed using U.S. TERPS at overseas bases.
 You may also find approaches designed under the civil PANS-OPS criteria.
 Or you may find procedures that use host nation criteria that are different from PANS-OPS.
-Aircraft executing maneuvers other than those intended by the host nation approach design could exceed the boundaries of the protected airspace or may cause overflight of unauthorized areas.
-All ICAO procedures must be flown as they are depicted.
+Aircraft executing maneuvers other than those intended by the host nation approach design could exceed the boundaries of the protected airspace or may cause overflight of unauthorized areas. <strong><em>All ICAO procedures must be flown as they are depicted.</em></strong>

 + 15.1.5.1.
 NOTE: For procedures designed in accordance with host nation or PANS-OPS criteria, the original foreign procedures may have been modified or edited as a result of the DoD TERPS review, which is conducted before these procedures are published in DoD FLIP.